semgrep/semgrep-docs/docs/kb/rules/changing-rule-severity-and-other-metadata.md

 ![Save a rule in the Editor](/img/kb/save_rule_editor.png)

-By default, saving the rule also includes it in the Semgrep Registry, with visibility limited to your organization.
+By default, saving the rule also enables you to search for it in the [Semgrep Registry](https://semgrep.dev/r), with visibility limited to your organization.

 ![Custom rules in registry](/img/kb/custom_rules_in_editor.png)